911 operator sentenced for hanging up on emergency calls

-HOUSTON --A former 911 operator has been sentenced to 10 days in jail and 18 months probation for hanging up on emergency calls.
+HOUSTON --A former 911 operator has been sentenced to community service and 18 months probation for hanging up on emergency calls.

 According to authorities, 44-year-old Crenshanda Williams systematically hung up on citizens trying to report emergencies.